Your Roadmap to Financial Wellness

 How Do You Compare to Other Americans on the Financial Wellness Scale?

-But you can use that research — and our experts’ tips — to get back on the road to financial wellness and a more secure future.
+Here’s the good news: you can use that research — and our experts’ tips — to get back on the road to financial wellness and a more secure future.

 Financial Wellness: A Lifetime Journey

 The road to financial wellness has traditionally been described in several steps, usually accomplished in a set order, allowing you to organize and manage your finances over the long term.
-But it’s not always a smooth road, and there is more than one route to financial stability.
+However, it’s not always a smooth road, and there is more than one route to financial stability.

 “Your financial wellbeing can ebb and flow, and there can be different types of financial strain that come along as you go through life,” Golden said.